MODERN SLAVERY STATEMENT

 Our stated Modern Slavery Statement reflects our commitment to acting ethically and with integrity in all our business relationships.

 DUE DILIGENCE AND IMPLEMENTATION PROCESS FOR SLAVERY AND HUMAN TRAFFICKING

-As part of our initiative to identify and mitigate risk (including in relation to that of human trafficking and slavery) Britannia and the Managers operate a range of policies and procedures, including policies in respect of:-
+As part of our initiative to identify and mitigate risk (including in relation to that of human trafficking and slavery) the Britannia Group and the Managers operate a range of policies and procedures, including policies in respect of:

 - bribery and financial crime.

 The Managers set out employee rights and responsibilities in Contracts of Employment, the Employee Handbook and related employment documentation.

 The Managers have an HR department led by the HR/Administration Director, a Risk and Compliance Department led by the Chief Risk Officer and an internal audit department led by the Head of Internal Audit.
 In addition, the Chief Executive Officer of Britannia Holdings has reviewed this statement and is committed to abiding by the terms of this statement.
 Each of these departments has reporting responsibilities for the management of the Britannia Group.